HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 4. Advanced Antenna Systems/section 4-1 Feed Lines and Connectors.md

 Those RCA jacks behind your transceiver handle audio and control signals for digital modes, PTT keying, and external speakers—never RF.

-#### Do it right the first time
+#### Building Your Complete Antenna System

 Here's the bottom line: That exotic antenna you built won't compensate for lossy feed line.
 That expensive amplifier won't overcome bad connectors.
 Your feed line system is where the rubber meets the road—or more accurately, where your RF meets the real world.

 Choose your feed line based on physics, not price tags.
 Install connectors like your QSOs depend on it (they do).
 Route cables with respect for RF's quirks.
 Get these fundamentals right, and you've built the foundation for a station that performs.

-Still, we're not done yet.
-Getting power to your antenna efficiently is crucial, but there is still the matter of making sure your antenna will effectively *use* that power.
-That's where impedance matching and SWR come into play!
+Getting power to your antenna efficiently is only part of the story.
+What happens when that power arrives at the antenna?
+Does your antenna accept it and radiate it effectively, or does it reflect power back down the feed line, creating the standing waves you learned about as a Technician?
+That's where impedance matching and SWR come into play—the critical final link in your antenna system that we'll explore in the next section.